lizygeogy/docs/docs/appbackplane.md

 # Application Backplane

 Application backplane is a mechanism that enables communication between applications.
-Using this communication channel, the fraud detection outcomes can be shared across multiple applications so that fraud prevention in one application can signal fraud prevention in another application and further reduce the chance of fraud.
+Using this communication channel, the fraud prevention or detection outcomes can be shared across multiple applications so that fraud prevention in one application can signal fraud prevention in another application and further reduce the chance of fraud.

  The fraud applications can function independently and still benefit from a network-effect of fraud reduction.